China–India relations: Republic of China

 In 1942, a division of the Kuomintang's armies entered India as the Chinese Army in India in their struggle against Japanese expansion in Southeast Asia.
-Dwarkanath Kotnis and four other Indian physicians traveled to the war-torn China to provide medical assistance against the Imperial Japanese Army.

 Post independence

-On 15 August 1947, India gained independence from the British.
+On 15 August 1947, India gained independence from the United Kingdom.
 The newly independent India established diplomatic relations with the ROC.
 On 1 October 1949, the Chinese People's Liberation Army defeated the Kuomintang (the ROC's ruling Nationalist Party) and took over Mainland China, establishing the PRC.
 Soon afterwards, India became a federal, democratic republic after its constitution came into effect on 26 January 1950.